 Aghada entered both hurling and football teams in 1888, Aghada reached the hurling finals in 1889, 1890 and 1897.
 Aghada did not play in the final in 1889 due to a dispute, but were beaten in 1890 by Aghabullogue who went on to win the All Ireland and were beaten by Blackrock in 1897.
 When the East Cork Board was founded in 1924, Aghada were one of the first clubs to affiliate.

 Success followed with Aghada winning the hurling championship in 1931,1933 and 1940.
 The club went through a lean period in the 1940's and 50's due to emigration during World War 2.
 A revival in the clubs fortunes took place in the 1960's with the club winning the B grade hurling championship in 1962 and 1969.
 This was the start of numerous successes in underage and adult levels in the 70's, 80's, 90's and up to present day.
-In 1991 the club won the County Intermediate Football Championship and we have been playing Intermediate Hurling and Senior Football for the past 25 years.
+In 1991 the club won the County Intermediate Football Championship and played Intermediate Hurling and Senior Football for the next 27 years.
 The club won the County Intermediate Hurling Championship in 2017.
 This marked the first adult county hurling championship title for the club.
 We also have a very vibrant juvenile club who do fantastic work with our underage players which is vital for the future of the club.